MMuneebtahir/python-helper-utils/mprpc/README.md

 ### Installation
 --------------------
-To run the client code, you need the rpc library.
+To run the client code, you need the RPC library.
 Make sure you have the library installed and configured properly.

 ### Building
 --------------------